SmartData-Polito/cannypot/README.md

 In particular:

 * `reinforcement_mode = true` to work with cowrie+rl.
 Put false if you want the normal behaviour of cowrie
-* `reinforcement_state = single` to have cannypot saving just the last command as state of rl.
+* `reinforcement_state = single` to have CannyPot saving just the last command as state of rl.
 Possible options are: 'single', 'multiple', 'multiple_out'
 * `num_entry_states = 1` to select how many last n commands to consider for rl state.
 Single should be 1, multiple and multiple_out are set to 3 by default

 ## Explorer